 School’s Out: at Van Horne

-The United Way Schools Out “Literacy Leaders” Program is an after-school program for 5 elementary school students in grades 1-3.
+The United Way Schools Out “Literacy Leaders” Program is an after-school program for students at Henderson and Brock.

 The program aims to support 120 children from Van Horne, Elementary Schools as time goes on to build healthy relationships with 20 peer mentors - older high school students from Hamber, Tupper, and John Oliver Secondary Schools.
 Participants will be engaged in social-emotional learning and community engagement activities with an emphasis on building resilience, leadership, empowerment, and creating a sense of belonging.
 By supporting children's health and well-being, the program will provide positive after-school activities that explore: child rights, storytelling, academic, social, and physical literacy, including outdoor play.

 The United Way School's Out Program will positively impact child participants who will benefit from increased social connections, a productive and safe space to spend their after-school hours.
 Youth mentors, meanwhile, will cultivate new leadership skills and build their confidence and experience by becoming positive role models for younger children.
 Inter-cultural connections will be facilitated between participants, and children and youth will increase their social networks and build trust, increase community connectedness, and improve confidence and critical thinking skills.

 *** School's Out registration is open to children attending the schools listed below. ***

 Games, crafts, friends, sports, and most importantly FUN!

 When: November 26 and February 18, 2022

 Contact: Stephanie to be added to mailing list and enrollment dates.